+(1) Size

-- (1) Size - a.
-On a particular lot in the "RS" or "RM" districts, one or more temporary signs may be erected provided that the total square footage of all such temporary signs, whether one or more, does not exceed twelve (12) square feet in area. - b.
-On a particular lot in a district other than "RS" or "RM," one or more temporary signs may be erected provided that the total square footage of all such temporary signs, whether one or more, does not exceed thirty-two (32) square feet in area. - (2) Temporary signs advertising a One-Time Event shall not be erected more than ninety (90) days prior to the initiation of the One-Time Event and shall be removed within ten (10) days following the termination of the One-Time Event. - (3) Temporary signs shall not be illuminated. - (4) Temporary signs shall not advertise off-premises commercial activity.
+- a.
+On a particular lot in the "RS" or "RM" districts, temporary signs may be erected provided that the total square footage of all such temporary signs does not exceed twelve (12) square feet in area. - b.
+On a particular lot in a district other than "RS" or "RM," temporary signs may be erected provided that the total square footage of all such temporary signs does not exceed thirty-two (32) square feet in area.

+(2) Number